Vrilya/wow-addon-updater/README.md

 - ⚙️ **ElvUI Support**: Install, update, and manage ElvUI alongside your CurseForge addons
 - 🗑️ **Easy Removal**: Easily remove addons you no longer use
 - 💾 **Smart Version Tracking**: Keeps track of installed versions and notifies when updates are available
+- 🛡️ **No Ads or Tracking**: Completely ad-free with no telemetry or user data collection
+- 🔒 **Privacy First**: All data stays on your computer - nothing is sent to external servers

 ## Requirements